lukemshepherd/PCA-2/README.md

 This was written on python 3.6.
 Python 2 versions won't work due to the use of *f strings*

 ## mayavi
-This is the 3d plotting library used for rendering the plots. mayvai will launch a qt window to display the plot- meaning that you will need an X serve session for the plots to load.
-If you want to plot things inline you will need to use jupyter notebooks, not jupyter lab.
+This is the 3d plotting library used for rendering the plots.
+Mayvai will launch a qt window to display the plot so you can't use this if you are using something remote like docker- you could set up an X serve session and with SSH but I would recommend just running it locally.
+There is a jupyter notebooks Extention want to plot things inline in your notebook - however, this is not the most stable or recommended way of plotting.

 ### mayavi install